-When you make food that you supply, write down details of the source of ingredients used.
+When you make food that you supply, write down details of the source of ingredients used - see Ingredients record.

-Keep a record of the businesses that you supply, the type of food and the date and quantity supplied.
-You can use the Notes page in your Diary for this.
+Keep a record of the businesses that you supply, the type of food and the date and quantity supplied - see Record of food supplied to other businesses.